raspberrypilearning/lineup/en/step_7.md

   3. Delete the `index` position from the `y_positions` list
   4. Delete the `index` position from the `x_positions` list

-- Have a go at doing this part your self and have a look at the hints if you need some help.
+- Have a go at doing this part yourself and have a look at the hints if you need some help.

 --- hints --- --- hint ---
 - Here's how you can pick a random number from within the list